New rules come into force today aimed at improving the rights of seafarers and conditions on board ships.

 Seafarers’ Rights International, a London-based body researching maritime and seafarers’ law, said in a study published this year that the convention had been only 65% effective.

-The group said that the convention was described as an “extraordinary accomplishment” when it was first agreed in 2006 but needed to be kept up-to-date to address new challenges including autonomous ships and climate change.
+The group said that the convention was described as an “extraordinary accomplishment” when it was first agreed in 2006 but needed to be kept up to date to address new challenges, including autonomous ships and climate change.

 Executive director Deirdre Fitzpatrick said: “These findings challenge any complacency about the MLC working efficiently and uniformly around the world.”